Ronald Savage

-Ronald Savage (born 1965) is an American entrepreneur, hip hop artist, author, and activist.
-He was known as the "crate boy" for Jazzy Jay, who was the DJ for Afrika Bambaataa.
-In 2016, he publicly accused Bambaataa of sexually molesting him.
-Ron " Bee-Stinger" Savage also is the service mark owner of the registered brand Hip Hop Movement.
+Ronald "Bee-Stinger" Savage (born October 6, 1965) is an American entrepreneur, hip hop artist, author, and activist.
+He was a "crate boy" for Jazzy Jay, who was the DJ for Lance Taylor, better known as Afrika Bambaataa.
+In 2016, Savage publicly accused Bambaataa of sexually molesting him when he was 15.
+In 2024 on allhiphop.com, Ron "Bee Stinger" Savage clarified some of his story by stating "Bambaata is not a pedophile".
+He also clarified more of the story adding he had a fake I.D. and pretended to be older to get into the parties.

 Early life

 Growing up in the Castle Hill Houses in The Bronx, Savage became a member of the Universal Zulu Nation at the age of 14.
-Savage used to spend time with D.J Jazzy Jay while he recorded records in the early 1980s.
+Savage used to spend time with DJ Jazzy Jay while he recorded records in the early 1980s.
 Savage states, "The best time I had in hip hop, when I was a kid was being paid after the parties, we were being paid (by Bambaataa) in White Castles Hamburgers".